cavirtex/merchants/saucal_ubercart6/README.md

 + On your Virtex merchant page, provide deposit information.
 This can be information for your bank account, or a forwarding bitcoin address, or some mixture thereof (you can set the funds to be converted to different currencies in differing proportions.)

-+ Create an API key at https://cavirtex.com by clicking My Account > API Access Keys > Add New API Key.
++ Create an API key at https://cavirtex.com by clicking Merchant > Merchant Profile > Merchant Key.

 + Under Administer > Site Building > Modules, verify that the Virtex module is enabled under the Ubercart - payment section.